-General Learning Goal: The student will have an understanding of vehicle and pedestrian traffic direction and regulation.
+General Learning Goal: The student will demonstrate an understanding of vehicle and pedestrian traffic direction and regulation.

-- 1. The student will be able to explain the motor vehicle law governing traffic direction. - 2.
-The student will be able to select proper positioning to maximize visibility while minimizing hazards to the officer. - 3.
-The student will recognize the correct methods of giving the basic traffic direction signals of: stop, start, and turn in both day and night time conditions. - 4.
-The student will actively participate in traffic direction scenario for a minimum of 15 minutes as an individual and 10 minutes as a team.
+- 1. The student will demonstrate an understanding of the motor vehicle laws governing traffic direction. - 2.
+The student will demonstrate an understanding of proper positioning to maximize visibility while minimizing hazards to the officer. - 3.
+The student will demonstrate an understanding of the correct methods for giving the basic traffic direction signals including: stop, start, and turn, in both daytime and nighttime conditions. - 4.
+The student will participate in three traffic direction scenarios with or without the use of a vehicle.

-IACP Training Key Number #279
+IACP Training Key Number #279, current edition